Navigating for Success: Launching a Field Education Program Online (Part Two)

 In short, it will drastically change faculty in a positive direction!
 Yes, there are always speedbumps i.e. the folks that resist change, but that passes once a program is underway and faculty begin seeing the limitless tools for teaching in the online space and the new students it attracts.
 Akin to a parent exposing their child to new life experiences for their development, the department leaders should be doing the same.
 Leaders are responsible for faculty development within the institution and taking a program online guarantees growth and preparedness for the future of education.

 While the unknown is scary for many faculty, it is important to remember that the online students met the same requirements as the campus students, they are just more diverse in terms of where they live, where they went to school and their work experience.
 Expanding your program promotes new faculty voices and new students, many performing at a higher caliber and engagement level than those on campus.
-In some online programs, the online students are achieving higher board pass rates than the campus counterpart.
+In some online programs, online students are achieving higher board pass rates than the campus counterpart.
 Why?
 Diversity of experience, especially in the field/clinical courses, enhances learning, better preparing them more for the field.
-In addition to it being a more dynamic learning experience for students, going online will generate more revenue for program leadership to invest in research, professional development and additional staff, which promotes quality and makes everyone happy!
+In addition to it being a more dynamic learning experience for students, going online will generate more revenue for program leadership to invest in research, professional development, and additional staff, which promotes quality and makes everyone happy!

 2. Is an online program compliant, meeting licensure requirements in other states?